parth2545/Parth-Patankar-s-project-portfolio/Bulk email using python/readme.md

 **Step 3** : Open CMD and run python file "main.py" and open the local host and it will start the email sender

+**Step 4** : To get sender's email password , you would need to create and app in your email provider and use the app password for it.( DO NOT USE REGULAR EMAIL PASSWORDS)